 Students in International Studies are able to access diverse courses from several disciplines.
 Most of these courses are drawn from eight core departments in the College of Arts and Science: Archaeology and Anthropology, Economics, Geography and Planning, History, Languages, Literatures and Cultural Studies, Indigenous Studies, Political Studies, Sociology, and Women's and Gender Studies.
 Other recommended courses are offered in Religion and Culture, Community Health and Epidemiology, and the College of Law.

 The International Studies program at the University of Saskatchewan provides courses from both the Development Studies and International Cooperation and Conflict areas.
-Courses have been selected to provide students with a broad, interdisciplinary education and they can choose courses that focus on the areas such as: conditions and problems of Countries of the Global South (sometimes referred to as the “Third World”); the history and theory of economic development around the world; the geographic and environmental consequences of "development"; the relationships between states; the impulses and avenues used for international cooperation; and the reasons for and complexity of conflict in the international arena.
+Courses have been selected to provide students with a broad, interdisciplinary education and they can choose courses that focus on the areas such as: conditions and problems of countries of the Global South/Third World; the history and theory of economic development around the world; the geographic and environmental consequences of "development"; the relationships between states; the formation and operations of transnational networks; the impulses and avenues used for international cooperation; and the reasons for and complexity of conflict in the international arena.

 All degree and major requirements can be found in the University of Saskatchewan Course and Program Calendar.
 To see the specific requirements for the International Studies program please click here.